Ultrabots: Power grid

 A power grid consisting of microwave relays extends power away from the base dome.
 Robots straying too far from the base dome or relays have to rely on their batteries only, which don't last long and don't offer enough range to reach the enemy base.
-Much of strategy in the game relies on the power infrastructure, with Scorpions extending lines of relays toward the enemy that Scouts discover far from grid, under protection of Humanoids, to prepare a full attack on the enemy base.
+Much of the strategy in this game relies on the power infrastructure, with Scorpions extending lines of relays toward the enemy that Scouts discover far from the grid, under protection of Humanoids, to prepare a full attack on the enemy base.

+Development and release

+Ultrabots was developed by California-based Novalogic.
+The game was originally announced in early 1992 under the title Ultrabots: Sanction Earth and was to be published by Data East for both the PC and Super Nintendo Entertainment System (SNES).
+The latter version was cancelled and the publication rights to the PC version were acquired by Electronic Arts later that same year.

 Reception

 Computer Gaming World called Ultrabots "a very novel and worthwhile experience".
 A 1994 survey of strategic space games set in the year 2000 and later gave the game two-plus stars out of five, stating that "Any similarity to Mechwarriors is superficial".